gwtony/dconf/dcserver/SCHEMA.md

 ```

 * Caution
-- $value NOT support binary, base64-encode if needed
+> value NOT support binary, base64-encode if needed
-- $key SHOULD NOT contains "/"
+> key SHOULD NOT contains "/"

 ### Delete a config
 ```